-- The prescribing of clindamycin, cephalosporins or co-amoxiclav offers no advantage over a penicillin, metronidazole or a macrolide and is not recommended for the routine management of dental infections.
-The inappropriate use of these drugs can increase the risk of resistant strains and limit the future usefulness of these important agents 4
+- The prescribing of clindamycin, cephalosporins or co-amoxiclav offers no advantage over a penicillin, metronidazole or a macrolide and is not recommended for the routine management of oral infections.
+The inappropriate use of these drugs can increase the risk of resistant strains and limit the future usefulness of these important agents.

 - Caution in prescribing practices is advised for patients who are pregnant, diabetic, with kidney disease or liver disease, who are on statins, warfarin and for very young children and the elderly or infirm.